ABOUT

 Founder and Principal

-Before founding Solow PLLC, Steve served in public and private sector leadership positions.
+Steve founded Solow PLLC in 2024, prior to which he served in public and private sector leadership positions.
 As Chief of the Environmental Crimes Section at the U.S. Department of Justice, he oversaw the work of prosecutors nationwide, and was selected for the Senior Executive Service.
-In the private sector, as the chair of a national practice group, he oversaw the work of attorneys managing national and international white collar cases and investigations.
+In the private sector, as the chair of a practice group at a major global law firm he oversaw the work of attorneys managing national and international white collar cases and investigations.

-Throughout this time, he has focused on the challenges of compliance with complex regulatory programs, with a focus on environmental and safety law.
-His counsel, as well as his advocacy, has been utilized by some of the world’s largest entities.
+Throughout his more than 20 years in private practice, Steve has deftly guided clients through the challenges of compliance with complex regulatory programs, with a focus on environmental and safety law.
+His counsel, as well as his advocacy, has been utilized by some of the world’s largest entities as well as by privately held firms, municipalities, and NGOs.

-A prolific writer and speaker with a strong commitment to legal education, he has taught as a full-time law professor for four years and has been an adjunct law professor for the Pace Environmental Law program since 1997.
-He currently serves as a Senior Fellow for New York University Law’s Program on Corporate Compliance and Enforcement and a Senior Fellow of the Zicklin Center for Governance and Business Ethics at Wharton.
-He has dedicated significant time and energy to a range of pro bono matters.
+A prolific writer and speaker with a strong commitment to legal education, Steve served as a full-time law professor for four years and has been an adjunct professor for the Pace Environmental Law program since 1997.
+He is currently a Senior Fellow for New York University Law’s Program on Corporate Compliance and Enforcement and a Senior Fellow for the Zicklin Center for Governance and Business Ethics at Wharton.
+Throughout his career, Steve has dedicated significant time and energy to a range of pro bono matters.

 “Steven always rises above as the voice of reason.”

 Steve’s clients benefit from the breadth and depth of experience and knowledge acquired in his public and private sector work.
-He is called upon for his ability to manage legally and technically complex matters while having the perspective to identify practical solutions .
-As a client described him in the 2023 edition of Chambers USA, which awarded him a Band 1 ranking, “He has an unmatched oral ability and is a powerful advocate for his clients.
+He is highly sought after for his uncommon ability to manage legally and technically complex matters while employing the keen perspective necessary to identify practical solutions.
+As a client described him in a recent edition of Chambers USA, which has awarded him a Band 1 ranking each year since 2010, “He has an unmatched oral ability and is a powerful advocate for his clients.
 Steven always rises above as the voice of reason.”

-Steve advises and represents organizations that range from Fortune 50 corporations to small privately held businesses.
-They reflect a wide range of industries including chemical, energy, utility, construction, insurance, finance, homebuilding, pipeline, maritime, and technology.
+Steve advises and represents a wide array of organizations ranging from Fortune 50 corporations to small privately held businesses.
+His clients reflect a range of industries including chemical, energy, utility, construction, insurance, finance, homebuilding, pipeline, maritime, and technology.
 He also represents individuals, municipalities and NGOs.
-He has been, and has overseen the work of, court appointed monitors.
+Over the last decade, Steve’s practice has grown to encompass monitorships; he recently completed a tenure as a court-appointed monitor for the world’s largest cruise company and has overseen the work of other attorneys in monitorship roles.

-In private practice he served as a national practice chair and served on a law firm executive committee.
-Before entering private practice in 2002, he was a Visiting Professor and Co-Director of the Environmental Law Clinic at the University of Maryland School of Law.
+While in private practice at major law firms including Baker Botts, Katten, and Hunton Andrews Kurth, Steve served as a national practice chair and on an executive committee.
+Prior to entering private practice in 2002, he was a Visiting Professor and Co-Director of the Environmental Law Clinic at the University of Maryland School of Law.
 Before that, he served as Chief of the Department of Justice (DOJ) Environmental Crimes Section, where he supervised more than 30 federal prosecutors and oversaw the prosecution of environmental criminal cases nationwide.
 During this time he was selected for the Senior Executive Service of the federal government.

 Before joining the DOJ, Steve was Professor of Law for Environmental Law and Co-Director of the Environmental Litigation Clinic at the Elisabeth Haub School of Law at Pace University.
-He has continued to serve as an adjunct professor for Pace’s Environmental Law program, founding and teaching the law school’s Washington DC Environmental Externship program since 1997.
+He has continued to serve as an adjunct professor for Pace’s Environmental Law program, teaching every summer in the Washington DC Environmental Externship program he founded in1997.

 • J.D., New York University School of Law